Waves in Two and Three Dimensions

 The Wave Equation and Superposition in More Dimensions

 In fact, we could do the same thing we did for the string, looking at the total forces on a little bit and applying Newton’s Second Law.
 In this case that would mean taking one little bit of the drumhead, and instead of a small stretch of string with tension pulling the two ends, we would have a small square of the elastic sheet, with tension pulling all around the edge.
 Remember that the net force on the bit of string came about because the string was curving around, so the tensions at the opposite ends tugged in slightly different directions, and didn’t cancel.
-The 2 y/ x 2 term measured that curvature, the rate of change of slope.
+The term measured that curvature, the rate of change of slope.
 In two dimensions, thinking of a small square of the elastic sheet, things are more complicated.
 Visualize the bit of sheet to be momentarily like a tiny patch on a balloon, you’ll see it curves in two directions, and tension forces must be tugging all around the edges.
 The total force on the little square comes about because the tension forces on opposite sides are out of line if the surface is curving around, now we have to add two sets of almost-opposite forces from the two pairs of sides.
 I’m not going to go through all the math here, but I hope it’s at least plausible that the equation is:

-The physics of this equation is that the acceleration of a tiny bit of the sheet comes from out-of-balance tensions caused by the sheet curving around in both the x - and y -directions, this is why there are the two terms on the left hand side.
+The physics of this equation is that the acceleration of a tiny bit of the sheet comes from out-of-balance tensions caused by the sheet curving around in both the - and -directions, this is why there are the two terms on the left hand side.

 Remarkably, this same equation comes out for sound waves and for the electromagnetic waves we now know as radio, microwaves, light, X-rays: so it’s called the Wave Equation.